 CERTIFICATE OF ASSUMED NAME STATE OF MIN

-CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: DielArtful Musings PRINCIPAL PLACE OF BUSINESS: 5350 CALVARY RD SE OSAKIS MN 56360 USA NAMEHOLDER(S): Name: Cindy Lou Diel Address: 5350 CALVARY RD SE OSAKIS MN 56360 USA By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
+CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: Buckskin Boutique PRINCIPAL PLACE OF BUSINESS: 3653 Buckskin Rd.
+NE Carlos, MN 56319 NAMEHOLDER(S): Name: Nicole Ed-Hines Address: 3653 Buckskin Rd.
+NE Carlos, MN 56319 By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
 I further certify that I have completed all required fields, and that the information in this document is true and correct and in compliance with the applicable chapter of Minnesota Statutes.
 I understand that by signing this document I am subject to the penalties of perjury as set forth in Section 609.48 as if I had signed this document under oath.
-DATE: 07/05/2023 SIGNED BY: Cindy Diel MAILING ADDRESS: 5350 CALVARY RD SE OSAKIS MN 56360 USA EMAIL FOR OFFICIAL NOTICES: paintingdragon360@gmail.com (July 19 & 21, 2023) 242142
+DATE: 07/03/2023 SIGNED BY: Nicole Ed-Hines MAILING ADDRESS: 3653 Buckskin Rd.
+NE Carlos, MN 56319 EMAIL FOR OFFICIAL NOTICES: buckskinboutiquemn@gmail.com (July 21 & 26, 2023) 242492